GTkernel/nibble-lsm/README.md

-# Shoveller: Scalable Parallel Log-structured Memory for Key-Value Stores
+# Nibble: Scalable Parallel Log-structured Memory for Key-Value Stores

 **Authors**:  Alexander Merritt (merritt.alex@gatech.edu), Yuan Chen (yuan.chen@hpe.com)

 ## Description

-**Shoveller** is a scalable, memory-capacity efficient key-value store for very large scale machines (e.g., tens of terabytes or more memory and hundreds of CPU cores).
-Shoveller promotes the use of a concurrent multi-head log-structured memory to attain high performance and resistance to memory fragmentation, together with scalable low-latency synchronization and optimistically concurrent indexing that allow application threads to scale to hundreds of cores.
+**Nibble** is a scalable, memory-capacity efficient key-value store for very large scale machines (e.g., tens of terabytes or more memory and hundreds of CPU cores).
+Nibble promotes the use of a concurrent multi-head log-structured memory to attain high performance and resistance to memory fragmentation, together with scalable low-latency synchronization and optimistically concurrent indexing that allow application threads to scale to hundreds of cores.
 A prototype for single node system has been implemented, and its effectiveness has been evaluated on a HPE SuperDomeX machine with 240 cores and 12 TiB of DRAM across a wide range of workload patterns.

 ## Source